 Compensation for Death at Work Case Study Example

 In this case study example of a death at work, a farmer was fined for serious safety failings.
-The farmer was charged with negligence/fault following the death of a 27 year-old man.
+The farmer was charged with negligence/fault following the death of a 27-year-old man.
 The victim and another employee were tasked with fixing the mechanism of a digester tank.
 Once the roof of the tank was opened, the employees were engulfed by toxic hydrogen sulphide gas.
 This compensation for death at work claim resulted in the company and two of his other businesses being fined £20,000.
 It was determined that the farmer failed to assess the roof and did not provide the employee’s with the necessary training before they went to carry out the task.

 Mesothelioma and Industrial Disease Contracted At Work

-At work if you have been exposed to asbestos dust that may prove to be fatal.
+At work, if you have been exposed to asbestos dust that may prove to be fatal.
 It will be classed as an industrial disease.
 There are several conditions that may be caused by asbestos:

-- Asbestos Related Lung Cancer
+- Asbestos-Related Lung Cancer

 Mesothelioma affect the lungs and is always fatal when diagnosed, victims often have less than a year to live, some longer, some not so long.
-Asbestos-related lung cancer involve the fibres from asbestos become lodged in the lung tissue causing irritation and scarring over time.
+Asbestos-related lung cancer involves the fibres from asbestos become lodged in the lung tissue causing irritation and scarring over time.
 This irritation and scarring can then also develop into tumours.
 There is often a complex association where the worker victim has also smoked and the expert evidence suggesting that there is an increased likelihood of lung cancer.
 But in the case of malignant mesothelioma, the asbestos fibres scar and lead to tumours in the lining of the lungs causing cancer and death.

-As expert solicitors in this area, not only do we have a wealth of experience with personal injury and industrial disease at work, we have combined our expertise when dealing with fatal accidents to provide a comprehensive legal services to bereaved families.
+As expert solicitors in this area, not only do we have a wealth of experience with personal injury and industrial disease at work, we have combined our expertise when dealing with fatal accidents to provide comprehensive legal services to bereaved families.
 A complete seamless legal service providing a wealth of experience to progress your case with vigour and without fear.